okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/quickstart/add-user/index.md

 4. For password, select "Set by user".
 5. Click **Save**.

-As you’ll see later, in addition to manually creating a user in the Admin Console, you can also create users via API, and there are multiple ways of doing batch imports of users from existing user stores.
+In addition to manually creating a user in the Admin Console, you can also create users through the API, and there are multiple ways of doing batch imports of users from existing user stores.

 <NextSectionLink/>